 Wrongful Death Lawyers in MaineHelping clients who have suffered the death of a loved one due to the fault of another person or business

 If you have suffered the death of a loved one due to the fault of another person or business, you may be able to bring a legal claim for damages.
-Stevens & Day Partner Daniel J. Stevens is one of the top wrongful death lawyers in Maine, with decades of experience and a strong record of client success in these types of cases.
+Stevens & Day Partner Daniel J. Stevens is one of the top Maine wrongful death lawyers, with decades of experience and a strong record of client success in these types of cases.

 In Maine, a provision of the Probate Code sets forth who is allowed to bring a wrongful death claim, the deadline for bringing such a claim, the types of damages that may be recovered, and who receives the proceeds.
 The earlier you contact us, the stronger case we’ll be able to build (see Dan’s post on accident reconstruction in wrongful death cases for more details), so if you think there’s a possibility of wrongful death, it’s best to err on the side of caution and consult with our team as soon as possible.

 Here is an overview of some of the most frequently-asked questions about wrongful death cases in Maine:

 1. Who can bring a wrongful death claim?

 2. is there a deadline for bringing a wrongful death claim in Maine?

 Yes.
 The normal deadline for bringing such a claim is within two years of the Decedent’s death.
 There are some exceptions to this rule, including an exception for medical malpractice cases.
 If your loved one died as a result of medical malpractice, then the deadline for bringing a claim is three years from the date of the malpractice.
 These are the deadlines for the vast majority of death cases.
 There are always exceptions to the rules however, and some deadlines are as short as six months from the date of the incident leading up to the death.
 Accordingly, you should always consult an attorney as soon as you believe a loved one was seriously injured (or was killed) as a result of the fault of another person.